sushant-mathapati/blood-donor-system-c-V3/README.md

 This project was developed to understand how real applications handle data beyond runtime.
 Donor details are stored in a file and can be accessed, searched, and managed anytime through a menu-driven interface.

 Features

 • Add multiple donors with details (name, blood group, age, last donation)

 • Store donor data permanently using file handling

 • Display all donors in a structured format

 • Search for eligible & compatible donors

 • Clear all stored data to reset the system

 • Simple menu-driven interface for easy use

 How the System Works
 The program provides a menu with the following options:
-Add Donor
+1.Add Donor
-Enter donor details and store them in a file.
+2.Enter donor details and store them in a file.
 Multiple donors can be added in one session.
-Display All Donors
+3.Display All Donors
-Reads all stored data and displays it in a tabular format.
+4.Reads all stored data and displays it in a tabular format.
-Search Compatible Donors
+5.Search Compatible Donors
-Enter a required blood group.
-The system filters: • Compatible donors
+6Enter a required blood group.
+The system filters:
+• Compatible donors
 • Eligible donors based on conditions
 Clear All Data
-Deletes all stored donor data and resets the system.
+•Deletes all stored donor data and resets the system.
-Exit
+•Exit
-Terminates the program.
+•Terminates the program.

 Blood Compatibility Logic 🩸
 • O → Can donate to all